top of page

 Know Natures Summer Flowers That May Harm Your Dog

-Elder: all parts of this tree, including the pretty black berries which appear later on in the summer, are poisonous to our dogs (and cats).
+• Elder – All parts of the tree, including the berries that appear later in summer, are toxic to dogs and cats.

 • Mouth dryness